-Jigsaw (tool), a tool used for cutting arbitrary curves
+According to Wikipedia a jigsaw (tool), is a tool used for cutting arbitrary curves.

-What Wikipedia doesn't say, is that Jigsaw Puzzles are addicting and there is no help out there for individuals with this particular addiction.
+What Wikipedia doesn't say, is that jigsaw puzzles are addicting and there is no help out there.

-Sure, if you are rich there is always Jigsaw Acupuncture or Aromatherapy for Bitches with Cartoon Sized Pooches in their Purses.
-And, of course the old-fashioned Jigsaw Rehabs for the tough love crowd.
+Sure, if you are rich there is always Jigsaw Acupuncture or Aromatherapy for bitches with miniature sized pooches in their purses.
+And of course, the old-fashioned jigsaw rehabs for the tough love crowd.
 But then they had to ban those.
-You see, there are always jigsaw puzzles set up on tables for group therapy and free time at those joints and when they switched them over to crack and alcohol tables instead, it just complicated the situation.
+You see, there are always jigsaw puzzles set up on tables for group therapy and free time at those kinds of joints and when they switched them over to crack and alcohol tables instead, it just complicated the situation.

-And people were still sneaking out and putting together puzzles.
+And people were still pulling out and putting together puzzles in the wee hours.

-Sadly, the ordinary guy today has nothing to fall back on.
+Sadly, the ordinary guy today has no safety net.

-Like most things, it all starts out pretty darn innocently.
+Like most addictions, it all starts out innocently.

 You might think, "Oh, what a pretty picture on that box."